chevereto/v3-docs/get-started/upgrading.md

-# 🚀 Upgrading
+# 🪄 Upgrading

-This section outlines the upgrade process required to install V3.
-You can upgrade to V3 from _any_ previous old release.
+This section outlines the upgrade process required to upgrade to V3 from old releases.

 ::: warning Unsupported
-These versions are really old, if you encounter any issue upgrading from these please report it.
+These versions are really old, if you encounter any issue upgrading from these please [report](https://chv.to/open-bug) it.
 :::

 ## Update from V2.1 - V2.6